Consumer Medicine Information

 Waldenström's macroglobulinemia, a very rare cancer affecting the lymphocytes

-tyrosine kinase.
-By blocking this protein, IMBRUVICA may help kill and reduce the number of cancer cells and may also slow
+kinase.
+By blocking this protein, IMBRUVICA may help kill and reduce the number of cancer cells and may also slow the spread

 Ask your doctor or healthcare professional if you have any questions about why IMBRUVICA has been prescribed for you.